Getting tested for COVID-19

 The COVID Alert app will alert you if you've been near anyone who has tested positive for COVID-19.
 Download and use the free COVID Alert app.

 If you have symptoms of COVID-19, you must self-isolate and should get tested.
 Take the self-assessment to help you decide if you need to get tested.
 While waiting for your test result, your household contacts must also self-isolate.
 If you have any severe symptoms, such as difficulty breathing or chest pain, call 911 or visit the emergency department.

 Residents or visitors to Peel are required to self-isolate if they have symptoms, tested positive for COVID-19, or are a close contact of a positive case, based on Peel Public Health's Class Order under Section 22 of the Health Protection and Promotion Act.

 Get tested for COVID-19 at an assessment centre only if you:

 - Are showing symptoms of COVID-19.

-- Have been exposed to a confirmed case of COVID-19, as informed by public health or an exposure notification through the COVID Alert app.
+- Have been exposed to a confirmed case of COVID-19, as notified by public health or through the COVID Alert app.

-- Are a resident or worker in a setting that has a COVID-19 outbreak, as informed by public health.
+- Live or work in a place that has a COVID-19 outbreak, as identified by public health.

-- Are a resident or worker in an at-risk setting such as a long term care home, homeless shelter, or other congregate group setting.
+- Live or work in an at-risk setting such as a long-term care home, homeless shelter, or other congregate group setting.